tgieruc/Representation-of-Women-in-Movies/docs/index.md

 Looking more into the percentage of women in movies, we compared film genres between each other.
 The main observation seen here is that it appears that there is a downward trend between the movie impact score and the female percentage.
 This means that the higher the female percentage, the lower the movie impact score would be.

-To confirm this observation, we decided to perform a linear regression linking the movie impact score with the female actor percentage, the rank of the first appearance of a woman in the credits, and if the lead actor is a woman (for this last metric we assumed that if the woman was first in the credits she was the lead actors).
+To confirm this observation, we decided to perform a linear regression linking the movie impact score with the female actor percentage, the rank of the first appearance of a woman in the credits, and if the lead actor is a woman (for this last metric we assumed that if the woman was first in the credits she was the lead actress).

 It takes much more than only those gender-related statistics to correctly model the causes of the impact score of any film.
 Despite a low R-squared value of 0.01, the results remain nevertheless interesting as all our criteria were shown to be statistically significant.
 The most impactful feature being the female actor percentage which had a coefficient of -0.5.
 Therefore the trend we observed earlier can be confirmed, a higher percentage of female actors appears to have a negative effect on the movie impact score.